venturestranger/binary_systems_3d/README.md

 Program has been verified using Hulse-Taylor binary system.

-Control is on WASD and a right mouse button.
+Control is on WASD and the right mouse button.
 Setup is available on Windows.

 Copyright 2022-2023 Bogdan Yakupov.
 All rights reserved.